 Disillusionment, sour and abrasive in the nervous system, sings heart-stopping laments when it seeps past the veil.
 To whom is it blameful to seek to evade the laceration of grief?

-Obstacles broke our shins and hobbled our walks.
+Your obstacles broke our shins and hobbled our walks.

-The small and meek, the bare lives.
+The small, meek, reduced and bare lives.

 What do you see, what am I asking you to see, here below?